karl-zylinski/odin-c-bindgen/README.md

 - Odin
 - clang (download from https://llvm.org/ or using the clang payload in Visual Studio installer)

+> [!NOTE]
+> clang is used for analysing the C headers and outputting an AST.
+The binding generator then processses that AST into Odin code.

 ## Getting started

 1. Build the generator: `odin build src -out:bindgen.exe` (replace `.exe` with `.bin` on mac/Linux)